MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-recover.md

     ```

 > [!TIP]
-> It is highly recommended to close this PowerShell session when the command completes.
+> It's highly recommended to close this PowerShell session when the command completes.

 ## Restore Function Apps
-App Service for Azure Stack does not support restoring tenant user apps or data other than file share content.
+App Service for Azure Stack doesn't support restoring tenant user apps or data other than file share content.
 Therefore, these must be backed up and recovered outside of App Service backup and restore operations.
 If Azure Stack storage was used for Function Apps storage, the following steps should be taken to recover lost data:

 1. Create a new storage account to be used by the Function App.
 This storage can be Azure Stack storage, Azure storage, or any compatible storage.
 2. Retrieve the connection string for the storage.
-3. Open the function portal, browse to the function app.
+3. Open the function portal and browse to the function app.
 4. Browse to the **Platform features** tab and click **Application Settings**.
 5. Change **AzureWebJobsDashboard** and **AzureWebJobsStorage** to the new connection string and click **Save**.
 6. Switch to **Overview**.